DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 ## Requirements

-- **A Datadog account**: The plugins require a datadog account.
-If you're new to the Datadog suite of products, go to the [Datadog website][4] to learn more about Datadog's observability tools and sign up for a free trial.
+- **A Datadog account**: The plugin requires a Datadog account.
+If you're new to Datadog, go to the [Datadog website][4] to learn more about Datadog's observability tools and sign up for a free trial.
 - **Continuous Profiling**: To display code-level insights, the plugin requires Continuous Profiling instrumented on your Java Services.
 For more information, see [Getting Started with the Continuous Profiler][3].

 ## Setup